Blugold-Group/bletchley/README.md

 Bletchley has a number of tools to aid in cryptanalysis, including

-1. Frequency analysis
+1. Statistics
-    - [ ] Frequency analysis displayed in graphs
+    - [x] Frequency analysis
-    - [ ] Automatic decryption using frequency analysis
+    - [ ] Other things defined in lightbulb

 2. Attempted automated decryption of the following ciphers
     - [x] Caesar